Universe-Photo-Archive/UPA_Tools/README.md

-# DSCOVR-ANIMATION
+# UPA Tools
-Create an animation in GIF or MP4 format from DSCOVR satellite photos.
+Create an animation in GIF or MP4 format from DSCOVR, GOES or HIMAWARI satellite photos.